Our briefs succinctly cover basic topics like the national debt and deficits, the federal budget, and why it all matters to you and your family.

 “Free College Tuition” is based on the average annual cost of the proposal from Senator Bernie Sanders (I-VT) during the 2016 presidential campaign to make public college tuition free for all Americans.

-"Green New Deal, non-healthcare (AAF)" is the annual average of the high and low estimates from the American Action Forum's (AAF) interpretation of the Green New Deal resolution introduced in the House of Representatives.
+"Green New Deal, Non-Healthcare" is the annual average of the high and low estimates from the American Action Forum's (AAF) interpretation of the Green New Deal resolution introduced in the House of Representatives by Representative Alexandria Ocasio-Cortez (D-NY).
 This figure excludes the universal health care portion of the proposal because there is a separate "Medicare for All" estimate in the tool.

 “Increase Social Security Benefits by 5 Percent” is the average annual cost of increasing benefits for all Social Security recipients by 5 percent.